Kiwiabacaxi/Python_Canopy/README.md

 In this repository, we provide an implementation of the AVL Tree data structure in Python, along with a visualization of the AVL Tree balancing algorithm.
 The visualization allows you to see how the AVL Tree self-balances after an insertion or deletion operation.

+## Red & Black Tree

+A Red-Black Tree is a self-balancing binary search tree data structure.
+Each node in the tree is colored either red or black, and the tree is balanced using a set of color and structure rules.
+The rules state that the root must be black, every leaf (nil) node must be black, and if a node is red, its children must be black.
+Additionally, the path from the root to every leaf must contain the same number of black nodes.

+This balancing property ensures that the worst-case time complexity for operations such as insertion, deletion, and searching is O(log n), where n is the number of elements in the tree.
+Red-Black Trees are commonly used in computer science for efficient searching and sorting of large amounts of data.

+In this repository, we provide an implementation of the Red-Black Tree data structure in Python, along with visualizations of the algorithms used for searching and sorting with the Red-Black Tree.
+The visualizations allow you to see how the tree self-balances after an insertion or deletion operation.

 ## B-Tree

 A B-Tree is a self-balancing tree data structure that can store large amounts of data on disk or in memory.
 The B-Tree is used in file systems and databases where large amounts of data need to be stored and retrieved quickly.